apache/flink/docs/dev/types_serialization.md

   the data types due to Java's generic type erasure.
 See [Creating a TypeInformation or TypeSerializer](#creating-a-typeinformation-or-typeserializer) for details.

+* **Serializer for `Protobuf` generated message:** From Flink-1.8, we have built-in `ProtobufSerializer`, and no longer to use Kryo to serialize Google protobuf's messages.
+Due to the incompatibility of `protobuf-java` package across different versions, Flink would not directly include any specific `protobuf-java` classes in its classpath.
+And users must ensure to add the wanted `protobuf-java` in the classpath, otherwise it might be covered by cluster environment, e.g. the version of `protobuf-java` used in Hadoop is `2.5.0`.

 ## Flink's TypeInformation class